inspurer/inspurer/README.md

 <h2 align="center">Hi there 👋</h2>

-I am an Android and iOS developer, as well as a Python full-stack development and data mining enthusiast.
+I am an Android and iOS developer, as well as a Python full-stack developer and data mining enthusiast.

 <div align="center">